Galidor: Defenders of the Outer Dimension: Video games

 As part of Galidors promotion, a web browser game titled Galidor Quest was released through the project website.
 An adventure game played from a top-down perspective, the goal was for the player to create an Outer Dimension character and progress the story through combat and solving puzzles.
 Players could compete with each other in an online arena.
 The browser game was part of a mixed media promotional approach compared to later alternate reality games.

 In December 2001, the Lego Group partnered with Electronic Arts to publish a video game tie-in based on the Galidor toys and series.
 The video game was split across two versions.
 The Game Boy Advance version was developed by Tiertex Design Studios, while Asylum Entertainment was developing a version for Windows, PlayStation 2 and GameCube.
-A unannounced Xbox version was rated 3 in August 2003 by PEGI.
+An unannounced Xbox version was rated 3 in August 2003 by PEGI.
 In May 2002, publisher Electronic Arts displayed the Game Boy Advance and PlayStation 2 versions at E3 2002.
 The Game Boy Advance version was released by Lego Interactive and Electronic Arts in North America on October 29, 2002.
 The game received a mixed reception, with reviews usually citing repetitive gameplay and unresponsive controls.

 Asylum Entertainment's game, produced by Nick Ferguson, was developed under Lego Interactive's request for a "traditional" platform game themed around Nick's glinching abilities.
 It was initially scheduled for a release in early 2003, and in July 2003, Electronic Arts announced that would be released in September of that year.
-During this period, Asylum Entertainment staff saw the mixed reactions series and toy line, and were eager to get it finished and move onto a new contract.
+During this period, Asylum Entertainment staff saw the mixed reactions to the series and toy line, and were eager to get it finished and move onto a new contract.
 On September 3, 2003, Asylum Entertainment announced that, due to financial instability, they had cancelled their Galidor game for all platforms, and laid off the game's team.
 The unfinished Windows version ended up getting budget re-releases of individual Lego video games, or Lego video game bundles, released by Focus Multimedia (2004) and ValuSoft (2006) in Europe and North America, respectively.